 Update: On Monday, June 23, the Council unanimously passed CB 118114, sending the Seattle Preschool Program to the November 2014 ballot for voters to consider.

-Welcome to the Preschool for All website which is dedicated to the plan for voluntary, high-quality universal preschool being considered by the Seattle City Council.
-The purpose of this website is to provide a convenient source of information on the Council's proposal and all of the public discussion.
+Welcome to the Seattle Preschool website which is dedicated to the plan for voluntary, high-quality universal preschool being considered by the Seattle City Council.
+The purpose of this website is to provide a convenient source of information on the preschool proposal and the public discussion.